 JOHN R. HAY HOUSE Hosanna House– the Hosanna House for Women is sponsored by the United Way.
 Established in 2002, the Hosanna House provides recovery and rehabilitation for 14 female offenders who have been placed in the program by the sentencing judge.

-Lighthouse Mission Ministries – Fresh Start Women’s Program – Fresh Start is a ministry to women struggling with addiction.
+Lighthouse Mission Ministries – Back to Work Program – Fresh Start is a ministry to women struggling with addiction.
 Founded by Pastor Peggy Bowie, a trained Alcohol and Drug Abuse Counselor, the ministry provides safe shelter and recovery support services to women at its Memphis, Tennessee location.

 Memphis and Shelby County Office of Re-Entry – Memphis & Shelby County Office of Re-entry is a collaborative effort to aide offenders with the tools necessary to ensure their successful community re-entry with family, employment and education.